Compline Choir: Order of Compline

-Music Sung
+Repertoire

 The repertory of Compline Choir can be found in the online listing of weekly music presented.
 Generally (in addition to the standard liturgy) each week includes singing a new or different setting of the following: a psalm, a hymn, a Nunc dimittis, and an anthem.

+Members

+As of 2025, all members of the choir are male volunteers.
+There is a women's choir who has occasionally performed since 2019, usually in cases when the men's choir is touring.
+The singers are expected to perform at 44 Sundays each year.

-Recordings and Available Performances
+Recordings and performances

 Archived recordings of Sunday evening services can be heard in podcast format.
-The radio station KING-FM broadcasts the service each week; this contributes to the precise timing of the start time.
-The Compline Choir also has made several recordings, which are available on CD.
+The radio station KING-FM broadcasts the service each week.
+The Compline Choir also has made several recordings.